fntlnz/fntlnz.wtf/content/post/bpf-ring-buffer.md

 Some exciting things about it:

-- I'm not tied anymore to the same CPU when dealing with the output as I was with `BPF_MAP_TYPE_PERF_EVENT_ARRAY`.
+- This type of map is not tied to the same CPU when dealing with the output as it is with `BPF_MAP_TYPE_PERF_EVENT_ARRAY`.
 This is very important for me and I'm already experimenting with this in the [Falco][8] BPF driver.
-- It's very flexible in letting me to decide what kind of memory allocation model I want to use by reserving beforehand or not.
+- It's very flexible in letting the user to decide what kind of memory allocation model they want to use by reserving beforehand or not.
 - It is observable using `bpf_ringbuf_query` by replying to various queries about its  state.
 This could be useful to feed a prometheus exporter to monitor the health of the buffer.
 - Producers do not block each other, even on different CPUs
 - Spinlock is used internally to do the locking on reservations that are also ordered, while commits are completely lock free.
 This is very cool, because locking comes for free, no need to use `bpf_spin_lock` around or having to manage it.